StudioThree/hypeday-react/README.md

   userId="OitNn0A1Ehs8sia1XwoN" // optional, encrypted user wallet address />;
 ```
+To get the project id go to https://testing.hype.day/ and create a project, project id will be in the url.

 To override the default styles, you can inject your own CSS **after** importing the css file.
 See [style.css](src/lib/style.css) for the default styles.